-Up to eight (8) points are available for projects that can demonstrate proximity/access to public transportation, healthy/nutritional food facilities, and/or other site amenities.
+Up to eight (8) points are available for projects that can demonstrate proximity/access to public transportation, healthy/nutritional food facilities, educational institutions, and/or medical facilities.

-Proximity to Transportation (3 points)
+Proximity to Transportation (Up to 2 points)

 Applicants who can demonstrate at the time of application that the project is located within 1⁄2 mile from a public transportation stop (i.e., bus stop, train stop) or has access to no-cost or low-cost, door-to-door transportation services (exclusive of taxi, Uber, Lyft or similar services) available to all residents may be considered for points.